Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.2.
 Andorra

 As for the Andorran court system, Reynolds and Flores (Foreign Law Guide) implicitly underline the frailty of Andorran sovereignty and the democratic deficit: “Just as legislative and governmental power in Andorra is bifurcated, so is the court system.
 One of the courts is a local court of first instance known as the Batlle (apparently derived from the same root as the English bailiff), whose judges are nominated by both co-princes (the litigants may choose either the French or episcopal court).
 The same judges also sit in Andorra in an appellate capacity.
-Final appeals are either to the Tribunal Superieur de Perpignan in France, a chamber of the Tribunal de Grand Instance de Perpignan, where French judges interpret and apply Andorran law, or to the clerical counterpart in Urgell, the Tribunal Superior de la Mitra para el Principado de Andorra.
-Criminal matters are handled locally by the Corts, constituted as the two veguers and other elected judges.”
+Final appeals are either to the Tribunal Superieur de Perpignan in France, a chamber of the Tribunal de Grand Instance de Perpignan, where French judges interpret and apply Andorran law or to the clerical counterpart in Urgell, the Tribunal Superior de la Mitra para el Principado de Andorra.
+Criminal matters are handled locally by the Corts, constituted as the two figures and other elected judges.”
 This is discussed in the European Court of Human Rights case Drozd and Janousek v.
 France and Spain, (1992, A/240) 14 E.H.R.R.
 745 (1992) or WORLDLII summary.
 The nature of the legal system, encompassing French Napoleonic and Spanish clerical, arguably Canonic, law, means that the philosophic and juristic understanding of the lawyer may play a greater role than black-letter law in the outcome of litigation.
-The outcome of the current European Court of Human Rights case, Pla and Puncernau v.
-Andorra (application No. 69498/01) may bring this little-understood quality of Andorran law to outside scrutiny.
+The outcome of the European Court of Human Rights case, Pla and Puncernau v.
+Andorra (application No. 69498/01), brought this little-understood quality of Andorran law to outside scrutiny.
+The Court held “by five votes to two that there has been a violation of Article 14 of the Convention taken in conjunction with Article 8.”

 Treaty references: